COSSAS/SOARCA-FIN-python-library/README.md

 poetry shell
 ```

-Next install the dependencies in the shell:
+To install the dependencies in a poetry shell or create a virtual environment, run:
 ```bash
 poetry install
 ```